 bitswan workspace init --domain=workspace.test.io <workspace_name>

-For local development run:
+b) For local development run:

-mkcerts --install
+mkcert --install

-In this example we will use workspace.localhost
+In this example we will use

-and then run the command with –mkcert:
+domain for the local developmentand then run the command with

-bitswan workspace init --domain=workspace.localhost --mkcert <workspace_name>
+:bitswan workspace init --domain=workspace.localhost --mkcerts <workspace_name>

 Update your hosts file by adding this: